aidan-mcbride/bread-app/docs/journal.md

 > ```

 I'm going to start into my app by following along to the [fastapi tutorial](https://fastapi.tiangolo.com/tutorial/first-steps/), but substituting my needs.

+Barring the parts about SQLAlchemy, [this section of the FastAPI docs has a good workflow for organizing api code into files](https://fastapi.tiangolo.com/tutorial/sql-databases/)